hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - a linker takes one more more object files and combines them into a single executable file

+- advantages
+    - programs can be written in modules
+        - requires less RAM
+        - saving cost of memmory
+    - whole program and compiler dont need to be in memory at the same time
+        - requires less RAM
+        - saving cost of memmory
+    - several programmers can work on seperate modules
+        - saves time (compared to one person writing the whole code)
+    - if there is an error, only that module has to be fixed

+- disadvantages
+    - variable names can cause problems
+        - the same variable may have been given different variable names in different modules
+    - documentation has to be more detailed
+        - so takes longer to write

 ### All

 - why we need all of these?